dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 The entire validation process can be visualized as streams like RxMarbles.

 Insert your own validation chain `.let()` operator: takes a function that takes an observable and returns an observable.
 Your application then completely control the order and timing of your validation.
-This allows low-level customizations if that's what you need, and in addition, opens the possibility for push updates for real-time validation.
+This allows low-level customizations if that's what you need, and in addition, opens the possibility for push updates for realtime validation.

 ---